OldRacingCars.com

 Dick Simon with his brand new 1972 Eagle-Ford at AAR in Santa Ana.
 Copyright Wayne Johnson 2020.
 Used with permission.

 To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
-Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
-Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
+Returned in 1975 with Bruce Cogle Ford backing and in early 1976 with Lan Hairpieces sponsorship.
+Simon then moved to drive for the Vollstedt team and the Eagle was rented out, first to Russ Polak for Larry Dickson to drive at Pocono, and then to Roger Rager for the rest of 1976 who had Robyn CB sponsorship.
+It was acquired by Nick Krantz for 1977 and entered for Phil Threshie, still as the #44 but now with Mr Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.

 Driven by: Dick Simon, Billy Engelhart, Larry Dickson, Roger Rager and Phil Threshie.
 First race: Phoenix International Raceway (R10), 4 Nov 1972.
 Total of 40 recorded races.